auth0/docs/articles/architecture-scenarios/application/server-api.md

 Subsequently when the client passes along the access token when making requests to the API, the API can query the `scope` claim to ensure that the required permissions were granted in order to call the particular API endpoint.

 ::: panel-info What is an Access Token?
-An access token (also referred to as `access_token`) is a [JSON Web Token](/jwt) which can be used to authorize users of your APIs.
+An access token (also referred to as `access_token`) is an opaque string representing an authorization issued to the client.
+It may denote an identifier used to retrieve the authorization information or may self-contain the authorization information (e.g. the user's identity, permissions, etc.) in a verifiable manner.

-It conforms to an industry standard (IETF RFC 7519) and contains three parts: A header, a body and a signature.
-The header contains the type of token and the hash algorithm used on the contents of the token (see the Signing Algorithms paragraph below.)
-The body, also called the payload, contains identity claims about a user, as well as the scopes which the user has authorized.
-The third part of the JWT is the signature which is used by the recipient of a JWT to validate the integrity of the information conveyed in the JWT.
+It is quite common for access tokens to be implemented as [JSON Web Tokens](/jwt).
 :::

 ::: panel-info What are Scopes?
 Each access token may include a list of the permissions that have been granted to the client.
 When a client authenticates with Auth0, it will specify the list of scopes (or permissions) it is requesting.
-If those scopes are authorized, then the access token will contain a list of authorized scopes in the scope claim.
+If those scopes are authorized, then the access token will contain a list of authorized scopes.

 For example, the timesheet API may accept four different levels of authorization: reading timesheets (scope `read:timesheets`), creating timesheets (scope `create:timesheets`), deleting timesheets (scope `delete:timesheets`) and approving timesheets (scope `approve:timesheets`).

-When a client asks the API to create a new timesheet entry, then the access token should contain the `create:timesheets` in the scope claim.
-In a similar fashion, in order to delete existing timesheets, the access token should contain `delete:timesheets` in the scope claim.
+When a client asks the API to create a new timesheet entry, then the access token should contain the `create:timesheets` scope.
+In a similar fashion, in order to delete existing timesheets, the access token should contain the `delete:timesheets` scope.
 :::

 By using the OAuth 2.0 authorization framework, you can give your own applications or third-party applications limited access to your APIs on behalf of the application itself.
 Using Auth0, you can easily support different flows in your own APIs without worrying about the OAuth 2.0/OpenID Connect specification, or the many other technical aspects of API authorization.